-Vermont Law School will host the Sixth Annual Colloquium on Environmental Scholarship on October 3, 2015.
+Vermont Law School will host the Eighth Annual Colloquium on Environmental Scholarship on September 23, 2017.
 This event offers environmental law scholars the opportunity to present their works-in-progress, to get feedback from their colleagues, and to meet and interact with those who are also teaching and researching in areas related to environmental and natural resources law, or any related specialty areas.
-The Colloquium is directed by Vermont Law School professor Hillary Hoffmann.

 The general overview of the Colloquium schedule includes:

 Friday evening: Welcome Reception at The Norwich Inn, Norwich, Vermont.
 Drinks and hors d'oeuvres provided.
 Welcome remarks by David Mears, Vermont Law School Associate Dean for Environmental Programs and Associate Professor.

 Saturday morning, 8:15am: Attendees depart from Norwich via coach bus to Vermont Law School.

 Saturday morning/afternoon, 9am - 5:10pm: Colloquium begins.
 Paper presentations and discussion.
 Lunch will be provided.

 Saturday evening, 5:15pm - 7:30pm: Reception and Dinner at Vermont Law School.